akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 Now let's go back to Julia's side and see how she can check her translation projects status.

 As the `Translation status` has been declared as `Usable in grid`, Julia can:
-* [Customise her grid](https://help.akeneo.com/pim/serenity/articles/products-grid.html#customise-the-grid) to add the `Translation status`: this will allow her to sort his products according to their translation status.
+* [Customise her grid](https://help.akeneo.com/pim/serenity/articles/products-grid.html#customise-the-grid) to add the `Translation status` attribute: this will allow her to sort her products according to their translation status.
 * Add the `Translation status` attribute in her [grid filter](https://help.akeneo.com/pim/serenity/articles/products-grid.html#use-filters): this will allow her to filter only product with a specific translation status and create a dedicated [view](https://help.akeneo.com/pim/serenity/articles/manage-your-views.html#work-with-the-views) for this feature.

 Of she can do the same for all the other "Translation" attributes.